remko/xeps/whiteboarding.md

 the entire state space and constantly transform its unprocessed operations before sending the next one off for processing.

-The server side is, however, much simpler.
+The server side, however, is much simpler.
 Since all incoming operations are guaranteed to be rooted on top of the history, all the server needs to do is maintain is its own history, and transform any incoming operations against this linear history.
 This means the server side can scale with multiple participants in a shared session.